m50d/m50d.github.com/_posts/2017-12-25-your-filename.md

 ---
 published: false
 ---
-I've figured out who should've been more of a character in *Gundam Seed*: Badriguel.
+Of all the secondary characters in *Gundam Seed*, I wish we saw more of Badriguel.